Aly-Ghazal/GCP-first-infrastructure-building-project/README.md

 1. GCP account
     You would require to have an GCP account to be able to build cloud infrastructure.

-2. VS code editor (with Terraform extension)
-    An editor would be helpful to visualize the image as well as code.
+2. VS code editor (with Terraform extension for auto complete) An editor would be helpful to visualize the image as well as code.

 3. Terraform